gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 ![Fig.1 The URL remains if the occurrenceID did not change.
 The URL is deprecated and a new URL is issued if the occurrenceID changed.](/content/post/2023-11-01-improve-identifier-stability/change_of_occurrenceIDs.png)

-The example above uses so-called “triplet”, the combination of the institutionCode, collectionCode and catalogNumber for occurenceIDs (such as `urn:catalog:UWBM:Bird:89776`).
+The example above uses so-called “triplet”, the combination of the **institutionCode**, **collectionCode** and **catalogNumber** for occurenceIDs (such as `urn:catalog:UWBM:Bird:89776`).
 However, using meaningless string or integer is generally recommended for IDs.
 Currently there are no strict rules for occurrenceIDs aside from the uniqueness within a dataset.
 After the discussions with our community (such as [this GitHub issue](https://github.com/tdwg/dwc/issues/491)), GBIF has moved towards recommending meaningless occurrenceIDs to promote **persistent identifiers**.
 A globally unique identifier such as UUID (e.g. `000866d2-c177-4648-a200-ead4007051b9`) can be one of the best practices as recommended by [TDWG here](http://rs.tdwg.org/dwc/terms/occurrenceID).

 Please do not worry if you have already used the triplet or other meaningful content for occurrenceIDs in your published datasets.
 In case you change occurrenceIDs, there is a way to migrate gbifIDs and URLs from old occurenceIDs to new occurrenceIDs which will be more explained in the following sections.

+> Note: If you change catalogNumber, the former catalogNumber can be filled out in otherCatalogNumbers which is used for data-clustering (see [this blog post](https://data-blog.gbif.org/post/clustering-occurrences/)).

 ## Three options to deal with identifier issues